Last updated on : 08 Jul, 2025

 Here are six reasons why you should consider including watermelon in pregnancy:

-1. Hydration: Staying hydrated is crucial during pregnancy; watermelon can help you achieve that.
-Incorporating watermelon in pregnancy first trimester can provide hydration for you and your baby’s development.
+1. Hydration: Staying hydrated is crucial during pregnancy, and watermelon can help you achieve that.
+Incorporating watermelon in the first trimester can provide hydration for you and your baby’s development.

 2. Nutrient-rich: Watermelon is packed with essential vitamins and minerals like vitamin C, vitamin A, potassium, and magnesium.
 These nutrients support you and your baby’s overall health and development.